Wandalen/willbe/doc/version2.eng/concept/Criterions.md

     filePath : path::out.*
   criterion :
     raw : 1           # single meaning  - ordinary form of writing
-    debug : [ 0,1 ]   # plural meaning -record in array form, used by instantiation of criterions
+    debug : [ 0,1 ]   # plural meaning - record in array form, used by instantiation of criterions
 ```

 The step `step::delete.files`, which has two criterions `raw` and `debug`, is defined.
-The `debug` criterion has a plural value, and therefore, during instantiation of criterions, the two steps `delete.files.` and `delete.files.debug` are created.
+The `debug` criterion has a plural value.
+Therefore during instantiation of criterions, the two steps `delete.files.` and `delete.files.debug` are created.

 [Tutorial](../tutorial/WillFileMinimization.md) about instantiation of criterions.